 Folks in the miles & points hobby know earning transferable points, like AMEX Membership Rewards points, are the best way to get Big Travel.
 This can mean a First Class adventure around the world, a family trip to Europe, or so many other options!

-And you can earn a lot of AMEX Membership Rewards points quickly with cards like The Business Platinum Card® from American Express.
-It’s currently offering up to 100,000 AMEX Membership Rewards points after spending $5,000 on purchases in the first 3 months of account opening.
+And you can earn a lot of AMEX Membership Rewards points quickly with cards like The Platinum Card® from American Express.
+It’s currently offering 60,000 AMEX Membership Rewards points after spending $5,000 on purchases in the first 3 months of account opening.

 The AMEX Membership Rewards points program has 19 direct airline and hotel partners.
 Plus, you’ll get access to other indirect partners as well!